liam2/liam2/doc/usersguide/source/processes.rst

 and the fields of its possible partners can be used by prefixing them by "**other.**".

+The parameter *orderby* to set the order in which the individuals of the first set are matched can be an expression or a string giving the name of a method to generate automaticaly an order.
+The general idea in that case is to match first "unusual individuals".
+Two options are possible :
+- 'EDtM' : 'Euclidian Distance to the Mean'
+Using only variables relative to set 1 in the score expression, the euclidian distance to the center of set 1 is used as an order.
+Note that during the computation all value are divide by their variance in order not to favour variables with higest numerical values.
+- 'SDtOM' : 'Score Distance to the Other Mean'
+The "unusual individuals" are relative to an implicit distance which is defined by the score.
+That method defines the difficulty to match someone in set 1 by how far he or she is from the center of set2 according to the score.

 The matching function returns the identification number of the matched individual for individuals which were matched, -1 for others.